FOREX-Euro slumps to two-decade low as recession fears grow

 Europe's natural gas imports from Russiahttps://tmsnrt.rs/3ykjvei

-(Additional reporting by Danilo Masoni in Milan and Sruthi Shankar; Editing by Jacqueline Wong, Bernadette Baum, Angus MacSwan and Deepa Babington)
+(Reporting by Herbert Lash, Additional reporting by Marc Jones in London, Danilo Masoni in Milan and Sruthi Shankar; Editing by Jacqueline Wong, Bernadette Baum, Angus MacSwan and Deepa Babington)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.